l8rgt/Rambot/README.md

 DiscordChannelID =                                       #Discord Channel ID DiscordServerID =                                        #Discord Server ID
 ```
 Fill in the spaces as required. (inside the '' unless there are no '' present)
 If needed, update prefix in "prefix.json"
 To edit the output message, go to line 62 on "v2.py"

-Note: the program calls "v2.py" instead of having the message in the cog in order to make it easier to call the command via a webhook if the user does not want to use the command
+Note: the program calls "v2.py" instead of having the message in the cog in order to make it easier to call the command via a webhook if the user chooses

 - Discord bot ID location: https://discord.com/developers/applications